A COUNCIL TO DRIVE NATIONAL PROSPERITY AND LONG-TERM GROWTH THROUGH DESIGN.

 The IDCA changed its name to the Australian Design Council in 1987 with a renewed focus on design information and training and in 1991, the Government handed control of the Council to Standards Australia, Australia’s national standards body.

-In 2010, Standards Australia transferred control to Good Design Australia who continues to operate Australia’s Good Design Awards program as a platform to promote the role and importance of design to business, industry and government.
+In 2010, Standards Australia transferred control to Good Design Australia who continue to operate the Australian Good Design Awards program as a platform to promote the role and importance of design to business, industry and government.